What is a thyroxine (T4) test?

 Will I need to do anything to prepare for the test?

-In most cases, you don't need any special preparations for a thyroxine blood test.
+In most cases, you don't need any special preparations for a T4 blood test.
 Certain medicines and supplements may affect your test results, so let your provider know what you're taking, but don't stop any medicines without talking with your provider.

 If your provider has ordered more tests on your blood sample, you may need to fast (not eat or drink) for several hours before the test.
-Your health care provider will let you know if there are any special instructions to follow.
+Your provider will let you know if there are any special instructions to follow.

 Are there any risks to the test?